 Tips for gathering the required materials

 - Areas protected from wetness offer the best chance of finding dry wood.
-When trying to gather dry wood, check the interior of logs and under ledges, especially if the location is damp.
+If the location is damp, check the interior of logs and under ledges when trying to gather dry wood.

 - Not all types of wood to start a fire ignite the same.
 Some trees will catch fire more readily than others.
 For example, paper birch produces paper-like bark that can be an excellent tinder even when wet.
 The availability of some trees will often depend on the locality.
 So know your trees as best as you can.